November 19-21, 2024

 CEUs

-Optimizing meaningful activity for residents with dementia in assisted livingSarah Holmes and Barbara Resnick
+Optimizing meaningful activity for residents with dementia in assisted livingSarah Holmes

 Meaningful activity benefits persons with dementia, but assisted living residents often lack engagement opportunities, experiencing behavioral symptoms of distress.
 The presenters developed MAC-4-BSD, a four-step theory-based approach optimizing meaningful activity engagement.
 Learn this comprehensive approach’s tools for implementation in assisted living and senior communities.
 Discover the value of MAC-4-BSD based on trials across five assisted-living settings.